Trotalo/modxBaseEnviroment/README.md

 3. For local development you'll need to generate the ssl selfsigned certificates, [here is a guide on how to do so](https://medium.com/the-new-control-plane/generating-self-signed-certificates-on-windows-7812a600c2d8) and place the `ssl.crt` and `ssl.key` files inside the certs folder.
-4. Make sure docker has the right permissions to access local hdd resources;
+4. Make sure docker has the right permissions to access local hdd resources,
+   this only applies for old windows containers, for latest WSL, got to step 5;
    both the webserver and database images uses local volumes to persist changes, in order to achieve this follow the next steps:
    1. Inside the freshly downloaded repo folder, create an 'html' and 'mysql' folders